-In November 2015, the FASB issued ASU No.2015-17, "Income Taxes (Topic 740)."
+In November 2015, FASB issued ASU No.2015-17, "Income Taxes (Topic 740)."
 The amended guidance requires entities to present all deferred tax assets and liabilities, along with any related valuation allowance, as non-current on the balance sheet.
 The guidance is effective for interim and annual periods beginning after December 15, 2016 (early adoption is permitted).
-The Company is currently evaluating the potential effect of the adoption of ASU 2015-17 on our financial position and results of operations.
+The adoption of ASU 2015-17 is not expected to have a material impact on the Company's financial position or results of operations.